Exploring the Origins of Degeneration Theory

 Valentine Magnan

-Morel’s theory was further developed by Valentine Magnan (1835-1916).
+Valentin Magnan (1835-1916) added to Morel’s degeneration theory.
 In 1885, Magnan published a small book on his adjusted theory of degeneration.
 While Magnan supported and maintained Morel’s theory of degeneration, he distinguished his own beliefs from Morel’s in significant ways.

 Historically, we must remember that between the time of Morel’s published work on degeneration and Magnan’s published work in 1885, Darwin published On the Origin of the Species (1859).
 Undoubtedly, Darwin’s evolution theories influenced Magnan’s work.